justnonamenoname/lt/readme.txt

 Proof problem

 Dark matter is presumed to exist, despite the lack of direct detection.
-The problem in the case of the lifeticle is that the way to detect the property of qualia is unknown.
+The problem in the case of the lifeticle is that the properties of qualia cannot be detected directly; only indirect detection is possible.
 It is problematic to prove the existence of another fundamental phenomenon.
 This is known from the position of the lifeticle itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
 Detection of the lifeticle will lead to the question: how to understand that it has the property of qualia and that it is a lifeticle?